NormanDunbar/AVRac/README.md

 The `AVR_ac` library provides a simple interface to the Analog Comparator interrupt on an Arduino running with an ATmega328P and *probably* works on an ATmega168 as well -- they are extremely similar.

-The code has been tested on projects created in the Arduino IDE version 1.8.13, and also in PlatformIO (platformio.org), with no problems on either system.
+The code has been tested on projects created in the Arduino IDE version 1.8.13, and also in PlatformIO (platformio.org), with no problems on either system. *However*, the library as supplied is not in the correct format form PlatformIO projects---but you can extract all the source files from the `src` directory, and add those to your project.

 ## Arduino